A Charlotte Mason Drawing Lesson

 NOTES ABOUT DRAWING

 - A typical lesson could be: First, spend a few minutes on a drawing lesson.
+Perhaps, show your child how to hold the brush, and make a few simple strokes.
 Next, attempt to draw a natural object they can see before them.
 (A Parent’s Review Article) (Examples: simple leaves, birds)

 - Another idea is to take a walk in nature.
 Then, bring home objects from nature, copy them in brushwork in a Nature Journal, record the date, weather, and location.

-- One article also points out to lay objects on a white piece of paper, in order that the child can more easily see true depth of colors and shadows.
+- One article also points out to lay objects on a white piece of paper, in order that the child can more easily see true depth of colors and shadows, and the main shapes.

 - Also, I plan to update this post with more ideas once we receive the Brushdrawing: Basic Course.